Are you an early-career or aspiring journalist interested (even just a little) in covering colleges and universities?

 2. Roughly a week after the deadline, we'll give those 15 to 20 people a writing test, to get a sense of how they work under pressure.

-3. Considering the applications and the tests, we'll cut our list down to the eight to 10 most promising candidates in mid-October.
+3. Considering the applications and the tests, we'll cut our list down to about eight candidates in late-January.

-4. One day in late October, we'll interview the finalists by phone.
+4. One day in early February, we'll interview the finalists by phone.
 In the following days, we'll make decisions.